 As I continued my research, I came across hundreds of the same Responsive Media ad.
-Every single one took me to a website that McAfee deemed unsafe.
+Every single one took me to a website that my McAfee antivirus software deemed unsafe.

 I was getting nowhere with all this research and link-clicking.
 And I started to get worried about having a virus on my PC.